hltj/kotlin-web-site-cn/docs/topics/inline-classes.md

 fun compute(x: UInt) { }
 ```

 To mitigate such issues, functions using inline classes are *mangled* by adding some stable hashcode to the function name.
 Therefore, `fun compute(x: UInt)` will be represented as `public final void compute-<hashcode>(int x)`, which solves the clash problem.

 > The mangling scheme has been changed in Kotlin 1.4.30.
 > Use the `-Xuse-14-inline-classes-mangling-scheme` compiler flag to force the compiler to use the old 1.4.0 mangling scheme and preserve binary compatibility.
->
-{type="note"}
+{:.note}

 ### Calling from Java code

 You can call functions that accept inline classes from Java code.
 To do so, you should manually disable mangling:
 add the `@JvmName` annotation before the function declaration:

 ```kotlin
 @JvmInline